gabr1e11/so-simple-theme/en/_posts/_2016-08-30-golden-titanium.md

  [^3]: Yeah, sure!
  [^4]: If you are not familiar you can check one of many articles explaining it, like this one: http://web.mit.edu/16.070/www/lecture/big_o.pdf
  [^5]: If you get less than that number, you are doing something really wrong!
+ [^6]: Still reading at this point?
+My congratulations!
+And condolences.
+Yeah, who figures!